ignitikus/what-i-learned-in-week-5/README.md

     element.id
     parent.appendChild(child)

-Operators can be assigned to a variable. <br>
+Operators can be assigned to a variable.

 Note: `To modify certain element you need to query it first`

 ## ugly-query
+Uglification with DOM.
+Using style on a queried element will apply it only on first child.
+There are several methods to target several children:

+    A loop can be used to apply same style to all children.
+    Using querySelectorAll children can be targeted by their index. childNodes operator can used on a queried parent to target it's children using their index.
+Note: white spaces are considered as nodes.

 ## domb-and-domber